RTEMS/rtems-docs/user/hosts/os.rst

     The RSB assumes your host is set up and the needed packages are installed and configured to work.
-If your host has not been set up please refer to :ref:`Hosts` and your host's section for packages you need to install.
+If your host has not been set up please refer to section that covers your host's packages you need to install.

 .. topic:: Path to use when building applications: